shlexware/Rayfield/Documentation.md

 ## Enabling Configuration Saving
 - Enable ConfigurationSaving in the CreateWindow function
 - Choose an appropiate FileName in the CreateWindow function
-- Choose an unique flag identifier for each element you create
+- Choose an unique flag identifier for each supported element you create
 - Place `Rayfield:LoadConfiguration()` at the bottom of all your code

 Rayfield will now automatically save and load your configuration